Xuxa: Fortune and investments

-At the age of 16, Xuxa began to model professionally.
-Years later, an affair with soccer player Pelé boosted her profile and in 1982 Xuxa already was considered one of the most recognizable public figures in the country, endorsing everything from underwear to residential buildings.
-In the same year she landed a supporting role in the soap opera Elas por Elas at Globo TV and over time had more roles in telenovelas.
+By 1982, Xuxa was already considered one of the leading advertising figures in the country, advertising everything from underwear to residential buildings.
+In the same year she landed a supporting role in the soap opera Elas por Elas at TV Globo.
 Also in 1982 Xuxa founded her first company, Xuxa Produções, a legal entity that takes care of the Xuxa brand and holds, exclusively, the rights to commercialize the use of the brand and image of the artist, both nationally and internationally.
 The company also represents Xuxa in any and all contracts.
 Additionally, the company has represented other interests as well, and in 1993 Xuxa Produções was responsible for bringing Michael Jackson's Dangerous World Tour to Brazil.
 The company was also involved in the co-production of films by Renato Aragão, Angelica and Father Marcelo Rossi.

-Following her successful entry to Clube da Criança, the start of her modeling career on weekdays in New York City, and the release of her album Xuxa e Seus Amigos (which sold 500,000 copies in 1983), Xuxa was contracted by Globo TV and Som Livre.
+Following her successful entry to Clube da Criança, the start of her modeling career on weekdays in New York City, and the release of her album Xuxa e Seus Amigos (which sold 500,000 copies in 1983), Xuxa signed a contract with Globo TV and Som Livre.
 In the same year Xuxa founded the brand O Bicho Comeu, responsible for the commercialization of clothes and accessories for children.
 After an initial salary at Globo TV of US$40,000, Xuxa saw several salary increases, which in 1987 had already reached one million dollars.
 Also in 1987 she founded "Beijinho Beijinho Produções", responsible for the co-production of television programs and albums.
 Until 1988, the companies of Xuxa were run by her parents and brothers Cirano, Bladimir, and Solange.
 That year, the director of Xuxa's program, Marlene Mattos, and lawyer Luiz Cláudio Moreira took over her companies.
 The Xuxa film series premiered in theaters the same year with the film Super Xuxa contra Baixo Astral, which was seen by more than 2.8 million viewers.
 By this point, Xuxa's fortune was over R$50 million.
 In 1989 Xuxa already shared with Hebe Camargo the title of highest-paid host of Latin America, receiving US$1.5 million monthly from Globo TV alone.
 In 1989, she bought the three million square meter "MG Meneghel" farm in Rio Bonito, Rio de Janeiro; the farm also had 50 mango trees and 200 dairy cattle.
 The activities of the Xuxa Meneghel Foundation, which carries out four social development programs (Program for Networks and Political Incidence, Program for Socio-educational Actions, Integrated Assistance Program, and the Institutional Partnerships Program) also began during that time.